tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

   * Coding a new application is more about debugging and troubleshooting than we think at first
 * Debugging
   * Read the error messages.
+  * `puts` statements
   * `byebug`
+* Random topics
+  * You can return objects when true/false is expected (e.g. `ship.fire_at(x, y)`)
+  * Show how easy refactoring is with good tests.
+Move arrays out to methods.
+Then modify the set of gifts which can be passed in.
+  * Ternary operator
 * OO: `public` vs `private`
+  * Example: Daisy is a Builder.
+She has many steps she takes to build a house.
-  * Example: Jess is a Builder.
-We don't want to micromanage her and tell her HOW to build the house; we just want to tell her to build it and let her figure out the details.
+  * We don't want to micromanage her and tell her HOW to build the house; we just want to tell her to build it and let her figure out the details.
   * Tell, don't ask
   * Calling private methods with `.send()`
   * `protected` keyword
   * Class variables - DON'T
 * Inheritance - is-a
-* Composition - has-a
 * Modules - acts-like-a/has-a-role
 * Namespacing
   * Use of modules for namespacing